 Making the perfect brisket requires time, patience, and attention to detail.
 Here's a step-by-step guide to help you achieve excellent results!

-If you are new to the world of cooking brisket on a smoker, then welcome to the never ending journey of adjusting your smoking skills to barbecuing the perfect slice of Brisket.
-For over ten years, my husband I have been barbecuing brisket using a Weber Kettle, pellet grills and the Big Green Egg.
+If you are new to the world of cooking brisket on a smoker, then welcome to the never ending journey of learning and adjusting your skills to achieve the perfect slice of Brisket.
+For over ten years, my husband I have been barbecuing brisket using a Weber Kettle, pellet grills, and the Big Green Egg.
 Now, we are using a true Texas-style offset stick burner.

-Over the years we’ve had some success and more than a few failures, but we learned something with every cook.
-We thought we had it perfected, but when we moved to Texas, the brisket game was elevated.
+Over the years we’ve had some success and more than a few failures.
+We have learned something with every cook.
+Just when we thought we had it perfected, we moved to Texas and the brisket game was elevated.
 We discovered what is now our favorite Texas-style barbecue joint, Truth BBQ (as seen below)!
 After one succulent bite of their brisket, we understood what the gold standard of brisket should be.

 In our quest to perfect brisket at home, we found a few favorite videos and food influencers who provide excellent advice on cooking brisket.
 The following is a culmination of trial and error and what we have learned from our favorite YouTubers and other BBQ enthusiasts to yield the best brisket ever!